c17d11/abu/printables/README.md

 # ABU-MOUNT
 Used fit a smaller tip to the fishing rod.
-Print the model and then drill a hole that fist the other tip.
+Print the model and then drill a hole that fits the other tip.

 ## Printing tips
 Print with 100% infill if you are going to drill in the mount.